Frictional unemployment: Analysis

 Frictional unemployment exists because both jobs and workers are heterogeneous, and a mismatch can result between the characteristics of supply and demand.
 Such a mismatch can be related to skills, payment, worktime, location, attitude, taste, and a multitude of other factors.
 New entrants (such as graduating students) and re-entrants (such as former homemakers) can also suffer a spell of frictional unemployment.
 Workers as well as employers accept a certain level of imperfection, risk or compromise, but usually not right away; they will invest some time and effort to find a match.
 This is in fact beneficial to the economy since it results in a better allocation of resources.
 However, if the search takes too long and mismatches are too frequent, the economy suffers, since some work will not get done.
 Therefore, governments will seek ways to reduce unnecessary frictional unemployment.

 Frictional unemployment is related to and compatible with the concept of full employment.
 At full employment the unemployment rate will be positive because of the inevitable presence of frictional unemployment.

 The frictions in the labor market are sometimes illustrated graphically with a Beveridge curve, a downward-sloping, convex curve that shows a fixed relationship between the unemployment rate on one axis and the vacancy rate on the other.
 Changes in the supply of or demand for labor cause movements along this curve.
 An increase in labor market frictions will shift the curve outwards.

 The length of gap for an average transition from one job to another can be lessened by a prosperous economy and lengthened by a constricting one; the number of those voluntarily seeking new employment opportunities may be increased by a boom and involuntarily by a recession.
-However, some number of people will chose to change jobs in either circumstance, establishing a minimum yet functionally ineradicable level of frictional unemployment.
+However, some number of people will choose to change jobs in either circumstance, establishing a minimum yet functionally ineradicable level of frictional unemployment.